EMaksy/to_do_elixir_app/README.md

-# ToDo
+# My little Elixir/Phoenix to do app

+## How to start/host the app

+- Clone the repository and start the docker container with `docker-compose up`

+- Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

-To start your ToDo app:
+## To Hack on your ToDo app:

-  * Install docker
+- Install docker
-  * Build the docker container`sudo docker-compose build`
+- Build the docker database `docker-compose up`
-  * Start docker container with the postgress database `sudo docker-compose up -d`
+- Get all the required dependencies `mix deps.get`

+* Setup the project `mix setup`

+- Start the phoenix server `iex -S mix phx.server`

 Now you can visit [`localhost:4000`](http://localhost:4000) from your browser.

 ## Current Features:

-  * User Registration and Login
+- User Registration and Login
-  * Single User ToDo list basic functions are working and ready to use
-  * Group ToDo is work in progress
+- ToDo list to add and delete entries